spiceai/docs/spiceaidocs/content/en/reference/Spicepod/datasets.md

 ## `acceleration.retention`

 Optional.
 Only supported for `append` datasets.
 Specifies how long to retain data updates from the data source before they are deleted.
-Specified as a [duration literal]({{<ref "reference/duration">}}).

 If not specified, the default retention is to keep all data.